NBISweden/workshop-r/Exercises/Vectors.md

-The output generate on screen shows the entries in your vector and the 1 in squared brackets indicates what position in the vector the entry to the right of it have.
+The output generate on screen shows the entries in your vector and the 1 in squared brackets indicates what position in the vector the entry to the right of it has.
 In this case 10 is the first entry of the vector.

 If we for some reason only wanted to extract the value 10 from this vector we can use the fact that we know it is the first position to do